-ArcoLinux (earlier, ArchMerge) is a GNU/Linux distribution based on Arch.
+ArcoLinux (previously, ArchMerge) is a GNU/Linux distribution based on Arch.
 It provides a progressive learning path of 2 - 3 years to improve Linux skills.
-The learning material includes tutorial articles and youtube videos.
+The learning path includes various materials includes tutorial articles and youtube videos.

 At the very beginning, ArcoLab provides users a polished distribution with Xfce, Openbox, and i3 desktop.
 Gradually, it takes you away from the comfort zone and asks you to make your hands dirty by doing things.
-If you follow this course carefully, at the end of the learning path, you will be able to roll your own Arch based distribution.
+If you follow this course carefully, at the end of the learning path, you will be able to roll your Arch-based distribution.

 The ArcoLinux learning path includes 5 phases.

 - Phase 1 is for absolute beginners who have no or little experience with Linux.
 In this phase, you can start with Xfce desktop, then move to Openbox and finally get familiar with i3 which mostly works with keyboards.